atomantic/buzzphrase/README.md

 Since I like to synergize backward overflow for upward mobility (thank you 30 Rock) as much as the next person, I figured this could make a fun if not at all useful node module.
 Also, to allow for future improvements on the wordsets, I incremental-engineered it a little for responsive organizational projection.

+This new system splits up the word groups into verb + adjective + noun and allows combining multiple phrases with a continuation phrase.
+As of version 2.0.0, it also has logic to make each word mostly unique in the overall phrase.

 ## Usage

 ### As a Global Install